 Another company I considered was Farmers Insurance.
 They had a rideshare driver add-on that specifically did include delivery.

-Check into a referral network.
+Check into a referral network for commercial policies.

 There are a number of networks that work with multiple agencies.
 They get your information and connect you with a company that provides commercial insurance.
 Referral networks are different than an independent agent in that they cannot put together competing quotes or really help you compare companies.